nguyenhuy/buffer/README.md

     - If it is not in memory, it will be loaded from network by an UI job and saved.
 Subscribers will be notified again.
   - Reason for this policy:
     - Configuration is not frequently changed so only make network call if the data is unavailable.
-- [`ProfilesController`][11]: data is cached in memory and saved to persistent store, but is always synced with server:
+- [`ProfilesController`][11]: data is cached in memory and persistent store, but is always synced with server:
   - In constructor:
     - Load data from persistent store and save to memory.
   - When data is requested: